-But let’s be honest, it’s unnecessary, over-involved, time-consuming and, mostly, way out of your league.
+But let’s be honest: it’s also unnecessary, over-involved, time-consuming, and – for the most part – way out of your league.

 Besides, that’s why there are shopping malls!
 And car dealerships!
-And hello?
-Grocery stores with ready-made pasta you only need to boil.
+And, hello?
+Grocery stores with ready-made pasta that you only need to boil.
 Listen, I know.

 We know making pasta takes time, and it might be messy.
 I know that.
 Last weekend, I did it anyway.

 And when I did, I learned something: when you make it from scratch, the results will be worth it.